Sayyed8999/flight-booking-system/README.md

 ⏳ First run may take a few minutes (images will be built).

-## 📋 Prerequisites with out Docker:
+## 📋 Prerequisites without Docker:

 Make sure the following are installed on your system: